Find Affordable College Courses

 171 Yearly Graduations

 Midwestern University - Downers Grove comes in at #15 on our list of the most popular colleges offering doctor's degrees in pharmacy.
 Each year, around 2,900 students seeking various degrees attend the university.
-During the 2020-2021 academic year, 171 people received their doctor's degree in pharmacy from Midwestern University - Downers Grove.
-About 61% of this group were women, and 42% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 171 people received their doctor's degree in pharmacy from Midwestern University - Downers Grove.
+Around 46% of these students were from an underrepresented racial-ethnic group, and 63% were women.

 #17